Internet Use and Safety Policy

 The Internet enables the Library District to provide information beyond the confines of its own collection.
 Since the Internet is an unregulated global computer network, the Library District cannot control, monitor, or endorse the content of information, ideas, or opinions found within the medium.

 Not all of the sources on the Internet provide accurate, complete, or up-to-date information.
 The Internet also enables access to material that may be controversial and / or offensive.
 The Library District assumes no responsibility for any damages, direct or indirect, arising from the use of its connection to Internet services.
-Library District staff will not monitor the use of Internet access in any way other than as directed by the Disruptive Behavior Policy.
+Library District staff will not monitor the use of Internet access in any way other than as directed by the Customer Use of Library Spaces Policy.

-As with all other library sources, children's access to the Internet is the responsibility of the child's parent or guardian.
-Children and their parents should discuss the child's use of email, online chat, and disclosure of personal information over the Internet.
+As with all other library sources, minors' access to the Internet is the responsibility of the minor's parent or guardian.
+Minors and their parents should discuss the minor's use of email, online chat, and disclosure of personal information over the Internet.

 Individuals using their own digital communication devices (e.g. computers, personal digital assistants, MP3 players) can access the Internet directly via wireless technology in community libraries.
 Such wireless Internet access is not routed through the library's computer system.
 Therefore, individuals using their own equipment who desire filtered access to the Internet must provide their own filtering software.